Last Updated on January 3, 2022

-We are happy to announce that our reopening date is December 14th, 2021.
+We are happy to announce that we are now open.
 To make a reservation, please visit our online bookings page.
 If you are a voucher holder, please call 1-866-559-5167 or email email@example.com to make a reservation.

 One of the most essential aspects of reopening is the health and safety of our guests and staff with regard to COVID-19.
 After careful consideration of each of the elements of Ashram life, we have prepared our COVID health and safety policies in accordance with CDC guidelines and the Clean and Pristine Health and Safety Protocol of the Government of The Bahamas.
 These policies will be reviewed regularly and updated as the season progresses.

 Please take the time to review each of the sections below as you prepare for your visit.

 If you have any questions or concerns, please contact us: